-Colorado Springs FAC Hosts WHISKEY FOR MY MEN, BEER FOR MY HORSES Fundraiser Today, 8/17
+Colorado Springs FAC Hosts WHISKEY FOR MY MEN, BEER FOR MY HORSES Fundraiser, 8/17

-The Fine Arts Center presents Whiskey for My Men, Beer for My Horses today, Friday, Aug.
+The Fine Arts Center presents Whiskey for My Men, Beer for My Horses on Friday, Aug.
 17 (6-9p), the third annual summer fundraiser held in the intimate FAC Courtyard.

 The event – rescheduled due to the Waldo Canyon Fire – features a whiskey and beer tasting from Colorado craft distilleries and breweries; plus the music of The J. Miller Band, who just released a CD of outstanding original Americana music.
 The band is also well versed in Waylon, Willie and Merle.